rm-a0/2d-elden-ring/README.md

 # Overview
-Simple game engine and 2D game inspired by Dark Souls, Sekiro and Hollow Knight in Metroidvania style.
+Simple game engine and 2D game inspired by Dark Souls and Hollow Knight in Metroidvania style.

 # Table of Contents
 - [Description](#description)